togarashimayo/togarashimayo.github.io/content/about.md

     * I don't mind having it in my food (such as sake in teriyaki salmon or red wine in some beef bourguignon).
     * I drink decaf coffee and infusions (with the occasional hojicha latte or craft soda)
 * I can speed read, and it's why I prefer reading manga (and to a greater extent, manhwa and webtoons) compared to watching anime.
+* While I won't reveal much about them, I'm happily in a relationship with someone who's currently outside of the convention circuit!

 ### Misc
 * Current residence: Metro Vancouver, British Columbia